SanjoSolutions/consciousness-research/README.md

 The numbers seem to represent the exponent of 10 raised by the power of the exponent.

-Therefore the difference of potency of power of two consciousness levels A and B (with B > A) can be calculated with 10^B - 10^A.
+The difference of potency of power of two consciousness levels A and B (with B > A) can be calculated with 10^B - 10^A.
 The result is, how much more powerful B is compared to A.

 ## Formal logic